Overdrive

 You hop in your car, back out of your driveway, and hear an odd dragging sound on the pavement beneath your tires.
 Ignoring it, you begin to drive off – and notice that your steering wheel is almost impossible to turn.
 Pulling over and stepping out of your car to investigate, you find that one of your tires has gone mysteriously flat overnight.
-Dollar signs begin to float before your vision as you ponder just how much a tire replacement costs.
+Dollar signs begin to float before your vision as you ponder just how much will it cost to replace a tire.
 What you’ll pay out-of-pocket is entirely determined by what kind of tire you need and what kind of vehicle you drive.

-Here’s what you need to consider when comparing the cost of new tires:
+Here’s what you need to consider when comparing the cost to replace tires:

 1. Tire Size and Vehicle Make